 Sometimes in economics, as in medicine, doing nothing, allowing the system to heal itself, works better than drugs with nasty side effects or bureaucratic attempts at reconstructive surgery.

-So Governor Schwarzenegger and all of his buddies in Obama want all this new infrastructure spending, these make work projects.
+So Governor Schwarzenegger and all of his buddies in Obama want all this new infrastructure spending, these make-work projects.

-And the premise under which it's all taking place is flawed to boot.
+It will not lead to an economic rebound, and the premise under which it's all taking place is flawed to boot.

 Ladies and gentlemen, my incredulity at the evolution of modern culture continues.

-Remember last week, how I was literally shocked and stunned when I read an AP Obama piece talking about the true dilemma faced by American parents.
+Remember last week how I was literally shocked and stunned when I read an A.P.
+Obama piece talking about the true dilemma faced by American parents.

 During the Christmas season and during a down economy, parents were faced with a gut-wrenching choice.